EXTRADEEN/test-printf/README.md

-# test-printf_write - a function that alows to print characters
+# test-printf_write - a function that alows to print char
+COMMENT MARC